There is something so enchanting about snow.

 One thing to know is that the size of the flakes does make a difference in the look you will achieve.
 Groups of big flakes that fall softly are my absolute favorite.
 Also, don’t forget to play with your aperture to find the depth of field that you like the best.

-serves as a perfect natural reflector, so, in most cases, there is no need to haul your reflector out with
+The white snow serves as a perfect natural reflector, so, in most cases, there is no need to haul your reflector out with you.

 Make sure you take advantage of the beautiful scenery by stepping back and capturing a lot of the environment.
 Then get in really close and capture the details.

 Safety is certainly my top priority when photographing my children outdoors in the winter.
 I have lived my whole life in the north and have a Master’s Degree in Public Health, so I know very well that safety is not something to take lightly.